 Your Singapura should see a veterinarian once a year for a check-up, increasing to twice a year once your cat reaches seven.

 Some of the images in this article are of our Singapura cat, Levi, who sadly passed away in March 2017.
 He grew up with two small children, two dogs and other cats without a problem.
-Our experience sharing a home with a Singapura is that they are a beautiful natured cat who love everybody.
+Our experience sharing a home with a Singapura is that they are a beautiful natured cat who loves everybody.
 Thank you to Kim for bringing Levi into our lives.

 Frequently asked questions